Updated August 2025

 Financial Review

 A financial review is more limited in scope than a financial audit.
 Like an audit, a financial review culminates in a report.
-The report concludes on whether, the CPA is aware of any material modification that should be made to the organization’s finances.
+The report provides limited assurance on whether, the CPA is aware of any material modification that should be made to the organization’s financial statements to conform with generally accepted accounting principles.

-A financial review uncovers whether or not a business’s financial records require material modification in order to be in accordance with the applicable financial reporting framework.
+A financial review can cover whether or not a business’s financial records require material modification in order to be in accordance with the applicable financial reporting framework.

-Financiers value reviewed financial statements.
+Lenders value reviewed financial statements.
 But, not as much as audited financial statements.
-Reviewed financial statements give the second-highest degree of degree of assurance that a CPA performs.
+Reviewed financial statements give the second-highest degree of degree of assurance that a CPA firm performs.

 When Does Your Business Need Financial Statement Audits?